github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 For more tips and tricks about why `autobuild` won't build your code, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning/automatic-build-failed-for-a-compiled-language)."

 If you added manual build steps for compiled languages and {% data variables.product.prodname_code_scanning %} is still not working on your repository, contact {% data variables.contact.contact_support %}.

-{% ifversion codeql-swift-beta %}

-### Considerations for building Swift

-{% data reusables.code-scanning.beta-swift-support %}

-Code scanning of Swift code uses macOS runners by default. {% ifversion fpt or ghec %}Since {% data variables.product.company_short %}-hosted macOS runners are more expensive than Linux and Windows runners, we recommend that you build only the code that you want to analyze.
-For more information about pricing for {% data variables.product.company_short %}-hosted runners, see "[AUTOTITLE](/billing/managing-billing-for-github-actions/about-billing-for-github-actions)."{% endif %}

-Code scanning of Swift code is not supported for runners that are part of an Actions Runner Controller (ARC), but you can have a mixture of both ARC runners and self-hosted macOS runners.
-For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller)."

-`xcodebuild` and `swift build` are both supported for Swift builds.
-We recommend only targeting one architecture during the build.
-For example, `ARCH=arm64` for `xcodebuild`, or `--arch arm64` for `swift build`.

-You can pass the `archive` and `test` options to `xcodebuild`.
-However, the standard `xcodebuild` command is recommended as it should be the fastest, and should be all that {% data variables.product.prodname_codeql %} requires for a successful scan.

-For Swift analysis, you must always explicitly install dependencies managed via CocoaPods or Carthage before generating the {% data variables.product.prodname_codeql %} database.

-For Swift, the `autobuild` process tries to build the biggest target from an Xcode project or workspace.

-{% endif %}